How to Track Package Shipments in Google Sheets (2026 Guide)

 "The status is out of date"

 Carriers don't always scan in real time.
 A package can sit for 24 hours between scans without anything being wrong.
-If you need the freshest view, swap the formula to PKG_REFRESH(A2, B2) for that cell only.
+If you're using _LIVE formulas, hit Your Package Tracker → Refresh Live Tracking for an instant force-refresh; for the on-demand PKG_STATUS, swap to =PKG_REFRESH(A2, B2) for that cell only.

 "I hit my monthly quota"